DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 Using [fuse sshfs](http://fuse.sourceforge.net/sshfs.html) is discouraged for two reasons.
 First, it touches lots of files ($HOME/.ssh/*, /etc).
 And more
 importantly: attackers often change the ssh binaries to intercept passwords.

+The same problems apply to the `… | ssh user@host 'cat > /my/destination/file`
+approach.

 ### Collecting data on local storage